October 1, 2021

 National Breast Cancer Awareness Month

 Breast cancer is a disease in which malignant cells form in the tissues of the breast.
 Research estimates that 1 in 8 women will be diagnosed with invasive breast cancer during her life.
-It is important to know that men can be diagnosed with breast cancer as well, although only 1% of breast cancer patients are male.
-While most people are aware of breast cancer, many forget to take the steps to have a plan to detect the disease in its early stages and encourage others to do the same.
+Men are at a lesser risk, making up only 1% of breast cancer patients.
+While most people are aware of breast cancer, many forget to devise a plan to detect the disease in its early stages and encourage others to do the same.

 If localized breast cancer is detected early, the five-year survival rate is 100%!
-That is why an early detection plan is important.
-See your doctor regularly, and conduct monthly breast exams so you can watch for symptoms that include:
+That’s why you should see your doctor regularly and conduct monthly breast exams so you can watch for symptoms that include:

 - Nipple tenderness, or a lump or thickening in or near the breast or underarm area